KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 ----------------------------------------------------------

-The following symbols in KPP-generated source code will be replaced with corresponding values, as highlighted in the table below.
+The following symbols in KPP-generated source code will be replaced with corresponding values, as highlighted in :ref:`table-sym-repl`.

+.. _table-sym-repl:

-.. table:: Symbols and their replacements
+.. table:: Table 3: Symbols and their replacements
    :align: center

    +--------------------+-------------------------------+---------------------+